How Anime Made Me Love My Full Black Self

 ADVERTISEMENT

 Naruto was the first show I watched that was for children but didn’t treat me like a child.
 The main character was a neglected 12-year-old orphan facing relentless discrimination by his village because of the demon fox sealed inside him.
-I was a 10-year-old girl whose classmates groped and grabbed my hair because my locs were "weird."
-My camp counselor called me Buckwheat that year because I, the only Black kid at camp besides my brother, reminded him of that character from the movie The Little Rascals.
-American television could overlook racism and oppression all it wanted, but I still lived it when I turned the TV off.
+I was a 10-year-old girl whose classmates groped and grabbed my hair because my locs were "weird".
+My camp counsellor called me "Buckwheat" that year because I, the only Black kid at camp besides my brother, reminded him of that character from the movie The Little Rascals.
+American television could overlook racism and oppression all it wanted to but I still lived it when I turned the TV off.
 The censorship failed me.
 It failed all minority kids looking for an answer as to why they were treated differently.

-"I have noticed some similarities with some of my favorite characters, mostly being that they are also quiet but throughout the series, show their strength and are extremely reliable," prominent Black cosplayer Bria B. told Refinery29.
-"As for backstory, some of my favorite characters have challenging childhoods which caused them to be quiet or anxious in the present.
-I can sympathize with this.
+"I have noticed some similarities with some of my favourite characters, mostly being that they are also quiet but throughout the series, show their strength and are extremely reliable," prominent Black cosplayer Bria B. told Refinery29.
+"As for backstory, some of my favourite characters have challenging childhoods which caused them to be quiet or anxious in the present.
+I can sympathise with this.
 An example would be Crona from Soul Eater."

 Sitting on that Prospect Park bench that day, I felt like Light Yagami getting his memories back in Death Note.
 If you've never tuned into the hit animated thriller, I experienced a jolt of shock followed by a calming wave of understanding throughout my body.
 Naruto Uzumaki, Gon Freecss, Ichigo Kurosaki — for years these characters echoed a Black experience I hadn’t yet validated and hinted at a culture that I had craved since birth.